PARISH NURSE MINISTRY

 Our meetings are held on the third Wednesday of the month at 1:30 p.m.
 Each meeting is opened by reciting the LWML pledge and the US and Christian flag pledges.
 It is followed by a devotion, singing of a hymn, and participating in a Bible study that is either led by a member or Pastor.
 A business meeting is held and then closed with prayer.
 Friendship Circle members participate in our Kansas District LWML activities, including the spring and fall zone rallies hosted by societies in our zone.
 We support Mite box collections that support mission projects throughout the world, and members attend district and national LWML conventions.
 On months that have a fifth Sunday, we participate in “Noisy Sunday” where members and the congregation give coins to support the district and national LWML mission projects.

 Members of LWML organize funeral luncheons to support families who have lost loved ones.
+They served a Lenten meal, and served the Wabaunsee County employee's holiday meal.
+Members also donated to the Community Thanksgiving neam and hosted a Christmas brunch.

 Submitted by: Sandra Altevogt, Secretary